mrbmc/mrbmc.github.io/src/about.md

 ---
 # Designer, product builder, and polymath.

 I am a results-oriented design leader with a proven track record of building teams, products, and partnerships that drive business impact.
 I have scaled design organizations at startups and enterprises.
-My deepest subject matter expertise is in design for growth, creative tooling, and enterprise SAAS products.
+My deepest subject matter expertise is in design for growth & monetization, creative tooling, and enterprise SAAS products.

 * [Recent Highlights](#highlights)
 * [Design Leadership](#leadership)